Frequently Asked Questions

 - Has public utilities

-- Has been rated 'terrible' by the Highway Design section of the Bureau of Engineering & Construction
+- Has been rated 'terrible' by the Highway Design section of the Bureau of Engineering and Construction

 A. Petitions for reconstruction of existing concrete alleys require signatures of 51 percent of abutting property owners (as listed on state tax records).
 Petitions for construction to replace dirt alleys (other than concrete) require signatures of 100 percent of abutting property owners (as listed on state tax records).